DavidCMathew/average-soln-2/README.md

-<p>The function <texttt>mean</texttt> should take an array of numbers and compute their arithmetic mean.
-For example, given an array containing 50 and 40 then <texttt>mean</texttt> should return 45.
+<p>The function <texttt>average</texttt> should take an array of numbers and compute their arithmetic average.
+For example, given an array containing 50 and 40 then <texttt>average</texttt> should return 45.
 Complete the implementation of this function.</p>